walseb/fir/readme.md

   * a walkthrough of the type-level optics framework used by this library,
   * how to specify graphics pipelines, which can then be used with the [vulkan-api](https://github.com/achirkin/vulkan) library.

 The [haddock documentation](https://sheaf.gitlab.io/fir/) is also worth perusing for specialised in-depth explanations.
-See also the ["getting started" guide](getting_started.md#docs) for how to install the haddock documentation locally.
+If you prefer to browse the haddocks locally, the ["getting started" guide](getting_started.md#docs) includes installation instructions.

 <a name="dev"></a>
 # Development information